jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 the core taxa to check for damage patterns and short fragment lengths characteristic of ancient DNA.

-We took the species level 'core' of the Anthropoids, Hominids and Homininis based on the MALT nt database (as estimated above - i.e. with a min. support value of 0.04, requiring a taxon being in 50% of each population having a taxon to be core to the population, 66% of the populations to be core to the
+We took the species level 'core' of the Hominids/Alouatta, Hominids and Homininis based on the MALT nt database (as estimated above - i.e. with a min. support value of 0.04, requiring a taxon being in 50% of each population having a taxon to be core to the population, 66% of the populations to be core to the